alireza-hsi/LLM4QBP/README.md

 ---

-This repository provides a unified pipeline for generating, mapping, and evaluating BPMN process models using two frameworks:
+This repository provides a unified pipeline for generating, mapping, and evaluating BPMN process models using three frameworks:
-- **MAO**
+- **MAO** (baseline v2.2)
 - **ProMoAI**
+- **Knowledge-enhanced versions of MAO** (v3.0-3.8)

 It supports activity mapping, BPMN similarity comparison, and experiment result logging, and is designed for reproducible, multi-run experiments.